 The Seattle Film Institute is located in a purpose-driven 10,000 sq. ft. building.
 The overall design of the space promotes the institute's educational objectives in terms of the teaching needs of specific programs and also facilitates the interaction and collaboration between students enrolled in different programs.
-The Institute's list of equipment available for student use includes a variety of 16mm and 8mm cameras, HD cameras, professional lighting and sound equipment, Steadycam, dollies, and computer stations for editing and music composition.
+The Institute's list of equipment available for student use includes a variety of cameras, HD cameras including Cannon and Black Magic, professional lighting and sound equipment, Steadycam, dollies, and computer stations for editing and music composition.

-The state-of-the-art facility includes:
+The facility includes:

-• Student Lounge: room 101

-• Equipment Room: room 103

-• Production Stage: room 104
+Student Lounge: room 101Equipment Room: room 103Production Stage: room 104